 If you’re after a fuss-free, no-frills plan with maximum flexibility, then a prepaid plan could be the big ticket for you.
 Telstra has an impressive range of prepaid plans and chances are there’s one that’s right for you.
-They are broken down into four categories, which are:
+They are broken down into five categories, which are:

 Simplicity and Long-Life Plans

 These recharge packs are just traditional prepaid – four recharge amounts to choose from, each of which gives you that exact dollar value to use on calls, texts and data.
 The more expensive the recharge, the longer your credit lasts, up to a maximum of 180 days for the $100 recharge – and with calls costing just 15c/min, texts 12c and data 10c a megabyte, your credit ought to last quite a while.
-With a $50 plan you could theoretically get:

 As for the Long-Life plans, they are also fairly simple like the Simplicity plans, but often come with longer expiry periods.
 These are helpful if you rarely use a mobile phone and just need to make a few phone calls.
 These could be helpful for a child who walks or catches public transport to school and only needs to use the phone in emergencies.
 Here’s a snapshot of both the Long-Life and Simplicity plans: